-You probably knew that HFCS is found in soda and candy, but did you know that it’s also a common additive to many crackers, processed breads, juices, and condiments?
+HFCS is prevalent in many processed foods, not just soda and candy.
+In fact, it’s also a common additive to many crackers, processed breads, juices, and condiments.
 As a cheap and highly palatable ingredient, HFCS isn’t just found in traditionally “sweet” things.
 Read your labels!

 The bottom line?
 You should try to avoid added sugars as much as possible, but don’t hold yourself back from enjoying whole grains, fruits, and vegetables, which contain the carbohydrates (i.e., energy) your body needs to support key metabolic processes.